Safety Considerations of Sunscreens

 Physical (mineral or natural) sunscreen vs. chemical sunscreens

-All sunscreens generally fall into one of two major categories, physical sunscreens and chemical sunscreens, and it’s important to understand the difference.
+All sunscreens generally fall into one of two major categories, physical sunscreens and chemical sunscreens, and it’s important to understand the differences.
 Below is a quick breakdown:

 Physical sunscreens are made of natural components and sit on top of the skin.
 They work as a barrier to your skin, absorbing and reflecting the UV radiation from your body.
 The most commonly found ingredients in natural sunscreens are zinc oxide and titanium dioxide – both of which are FDA approved.